Alert icon

 Read-Based Contamination Quality Control with One Codex

 ATCC employs state-of-the-art methods to detect contamination during the growth phase of our product production.
 To complement this approach, we use the One Codex microbial genomics platform11 to perform read-level k-mer–based12 taxonomic classification and estimation of strain abundances on our processed Illumina read sets, which represent a highly-accurate snapshot of a given DNA extraction.
-A minimum of 1,000,000 Illumina reads per sequenced sample is required to undergo such analysis; Illumina read sets otherwise passing quality control criteria but possessing fewer than 1,000,000 reads are sent for re-sequencing.
+A minimum of 1,000,000 Illumina reads per sequenced sample is required to undergo such analysis; samples with Illumina read sets otherwise passing quality control criteria but possessing fewer than 1,000,000 reads are sent for re-sequencing.
 When an Illumina read set is confirmed as an isolate by the One Codex platform, all read sets from that extraction continue to genome assembly.
-Please note that the results of this reads-based analysis are not currently presented on the portal but that all published genomes have passed our stringent thresholds for purity.
+Please note that while the results of our reads-based analysis are not currently presented on the portal, all published genomes have passed this stringent threshold for purity.

 Clear blue DNA helix strand.